 Research InterestsDr.
 Taylor's current work is focused on 1) applied research in food safety & preservation technologies, 2) characterizing emerging microorganisms of concern and beneficial bacteria in low-moisture food matrices and 3) novel food / ingredient utilization or waste avoidance, particularly in dairy-based food systems.
-He served as the Primary Investigator on externally funded research in these areas and the technical leader of a unique partnership of a consortium of universities and polytechnical colleges in various regions of Mongolia, the Mongolian Food and Agricultural Department (based in Ulaanbaatar) and Deseret International Charities.
+He served as the Primary Investigator on externally funded research in a unique partnership of a consortium of universities and polytechnical colleges in various regions of Mongolia, the Mongolian Food and Agricultural Department (based in Ulaanbaatar) and Deseret International Charities - Mongolia.

 Teaching InterestsFrom 2018 to the present, Dr. Taylor has taught courses covering topics and concepts germane to applied food chemistry & microbiology in the context of the global food supply.
 This includes the following undergraduate courses: Careers in Food Science, Essentials in Food Science, Food Commodity Processing II, and Food Regulations & Quality Assurance.
 Graduate courses taught by Dr. Taylor include: Carbohydrates and Their Reactions in Foods, International Outreach - Food Safety & Preservation, and Research Techniques in Low-moisture Foods.
 In addition, he is a frequent presenter at meetings sponsored by the International Association for Food Protection and an active mentor of student research assistants at the Eyring Science Center.

 Honors and Awards

 - Outstanding Section Volunteer IFT, Institute of Food Technologists (2020 - 2020)